Table of Contents

 Comfortable Cutaway

-The cutaway design allows easy access to higher frets, making it a suitable choice for lead playing and soloing.
+The cutaway design allows easy access to higher frets, making it suitable for lead playing and soloing.

 Pros and Cons of the Fender FA-235E Concert